-June 30, 2023: The final date on which FMPs and FAs need to report for the first time
+June 30, 2023: The final date on which FMPs need to report for the first time

-June 30, 2024: The final date by which FMPs and FAs need to report for the second time.
-This reporting also included a comparison between the first two reference periods.
+June 30, 2024: The final date by which FMPs need to report for the second time.
+This report should also include a comparison between the first two reference periods.

 The road to SFDR compliance for Financial Market Participants

-Financial Market Participants have to make many decisions on their road to compliance.
+Financial Market Participants have to make many decisions on their road to comply with SFDR.
 As many stakeholders in the company are involved in this process, the road to SFDR compliance is complex and full of challenges.
 Even before starting the data collection for the Adverse Sustainability Impacts Statement, many things should be considered.

 Disclosure obligations for FMPs on entity level

-Next it is time to zoom in on the disclosure obligations for FMPs on entity level.
-FMPs have to keep three articles in mind: article 3, 4 and 5.
-They are all due before March 10, 2021, except for the indicators (article 4) related to the level 2 RTS.
-The first reference period starts on January 1, 2022.
+When concluded that the FMP is held to disclose a PAI statement on entity level, it needs to keep three obligations in mind that are stated in article 3, 4 and 5 SFDR.
+They are all due on March 10, 2021, except for the indicators (article 4) related to level 2 RTS.
+The first reference period of the Level 2 obligations (the PAI Statement itself) starts on January 1, 2022.

 Disclosure obligations for FMPs on product level